BaslaelWorkineh/MeTTa_vscode_extension/README.md

 # Metta Language Support

-This extension provides Syntax Auto-Formatting, Highlighting, Linting, Hovering, Snippet, Folding and File-Icon only for the Metta programming language.
+This extension provides Syntax Auto-Formatting, Highlighting, Linting, Hovering for detail, Code Snippets, Folding and File-Icon only for the Metta programming language.

 ## Instructions